Gaspard I de Coligny

+Gaspard I de Coligny, depicted on a stained-glass window in the collegiate church of Saint-Martin in Montmorency, Val-d'Oise.

-Gaspard I de Coligny, Count of Coligny, seigneur de Châtillon (1465/1470–1522), known as the Marshal of Châtillon, was a French soldier.
+Gaspard I de Coligny, Count of Coligny, seigneur de Châtillon (1465/1470–1522), known as the Marshal of Châtillon, was a French soldier and Marshal of France.

+Biography

 He was born in Châtillon-Coligny.
-He was the youngest of the seven children of Jean III de Coligny and Éléonore de Courcelles, and the second of their sons.
-He served in the Italian Wars from 1495 to 1515 and was created Marshal of France in 1516.
-He died in Dax.
+He was the youngest of the seven children of Jean III de Coligny and Éléonore de Courcelles and the second of their sons.

+He served in the Italian Wars from 1495 to 1515 and distinguished himself at the Battle of Fornovo in 1495 under King Charles VIII.

+When King Francis I invaded Milan, he fought in the Battle of Agnadello in 1509 and distinguished himself at the Battle of Marignano in 1515.
+For his services, he was created Marshal of France in 1516.
+He was simultaneously created a knight of the King's order.